s183616/A4-Final-Project-/README.md

 # A4-Final-Project-
-# 41934 Advanced BIM, Assaignment 4 Final Project
+# 41934 Advanced BIM, Assignment 4 Final Project
 ## Group 16: Isabella Vad (s183616) and Amalie Hartvig Jensen (s183619)

+**Use Case:**

+**Tool:**

-Goal: The goal of this tool is to provide an overview of LCA results (CO2 emissions) on building elements within a building project from an IFC- file.
+The solution to the use case is a tool python script, The goal of this tool is to provide an overview of LCA results (CO2 emissions) on building elements within a building project from an IFC- file.Tool

+Identify, locate and extract the required information for the proposed use case from an IFC model

+Developed a script written in python to be incorporated in a workflow using LCAbyg.

+Requirements defined in the use case:

 **Step-by-step guide to use the tool:**